Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.MaintenanceWindow.md

 There are two types of maintenance operations:

 - AKS-Initiated Maintenance: Weekly updates that keep your cluster equipped with the latest features and fixes, primarily targeting AKS-specific components.
-- User-Initiated Maintenance: Includes operations like cluster auto-upgrades and automatic security updates for node operating systems (OS).
+- User-Initiated Maintenance: Includes cluster auto-upgrades and automatic security updates for node operating systems (OS).

 Three schedule configuration types are available for customer-controlled maintenance: